codingPhuc/Learning_Programming_vault/Driving.md

 - [ ] Go and drive
 # Practice driving test
 ## First practice
-- there were two gas pedal in the
+- The gas pedarl placement in the left there were the  brack on the right the pump
+- when I turn right I  go to the edge of the drive way then slow down about 10mp then turn 2 time